koraytugay/koraytugay.github.io/content/draft/http.md

 `CONNECT` is a special HTTP method.
 Instead of making a request to a server directly, it asks for a proxy server to open a connection.
 Proxy servers usually immediatly answer `CONNECT` requests, and blindly forwards any request to destination and vise-versa.

-__HTTP Responses__ are very similar to HTTP Requests in the sense of they also have headers and a body but instead of methods, responsese has statuses such as `200` or `404`.
+__HTTP Responses__ are very similar to HTTP Requests in the sense of they also have headers and a body but instead of methods, responses has statuses such as `200` or `404`.